pvcraven/web-development-class/source/semester_1/assignments/12_static_content_generators/static_content_generators.rst

 Make The Web Pages
 ------------------

-Create web pages that have:
+Create two web pages that have:

+* 300 words that you wrote, each page.
+Quotes don't count towards the total.
 * `Paragraphs <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#paragraphs>`_.
 Don't give me a wall of text.
 * `Headings <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#sections>`_.
   Take a look at the outline generated when you create a document.